oraziogallo/youtube_highlights/README.md

 # YouTube Highlight Creator

-A simple, efficient tool to create highlight reels from YouTube videos.
+A simple tool to create highlight reels from YouTube or local videos.

 This project consists of two parts:
 1. **Web Editor (`video-editor.html`):** A browser-based interface to select segments of interest in YouTube videos.
 It allows to mark and adjust "In" and "Out" points, and export the timestamps as JSON.